amauve/artisan-static/source/_posts/uncertain-futur.md

 Scene I:

 1 is sitting in front of her manager, during the annual evaluation.
 Manager is satisfied by her work, but feels that she can do better, 1 wants to be promoted but manager's answer  remains vague ("we'll talk about it later")

+Scene II:

+1 in the train back home.
+2 distributing flyers to the crowd leaving the train, he holds her a flyer but she goes past him. he then replied (" Ah c'est classe de pas rép")